-Many students with attention deficit hyperactivity disorder (ADD/ADHD) have math learning disabilities, due to the multiple processes and brain functions needed to solve math problems.
+Many students with attention deficit hyperactivity disorder (ADHD) have math learning disabilities, due to the multiple processes and brain functions needed to solve math problems.

 2. Provide frequent checks for accuracy when students are doing classwork.
 Set a certain number of problems to complete (one row only, or four or five problems), and check these before the student is permitted to continue.
 This is helpful for students who become frustrated by having to fix a lot of problems done incorrectly.